 How you’re taught

-This course will be delivered online via Microsoft Teams, over four weeks starting on Thursday 2 July 2020.
-Online classes will be held on Thursdays, from 6.30 pm – 8.30 pm.
+This course will be delivered online via Microsoft Teams, over four weeks starting on Sunday 4 October 2020.
+Online classes will be held on Sundays, from 10 am – 12 pm.

 This course will be taught online only, using Microsoft Teams.